PritamChakrabortyShuvo/Git/00_Git-Commands.md

 - Be cautious when using **`git rm`** especially with the force option as it permanently deletes files from the working directory & may lead to data loss if not handled properly.

 ## Git Commands : Branches
-To create a new branch run :
+To create a new branch.
 ```bash
     git branch <branch_name>
 ```
-Switch to an existing branch run :
+Switch to an existing branch.
 ```bash
     git checkout <branch_name>
 ```
-Create a new branch and switch to it
+Create a new branch and switch to it.
 ```bash
     git checkout -b <new_branch_name>
 ```
-To delete a branch, run :
+To delete a branch.
 ```bash
     git branch -d <branch_name>
 ```
 **Note :** After merging, it's good practice to delete the branch.

-If the branch hasn't been merged yet & you still want to delete it
+If the branch hasn't been merged yet & you still want to delete it.
 ```bash
     git branch -D <branch-name>
 ```
-To rename the current branch, run :
+To rename the current branch.
 ```bash
     git branch -m <new-branch-name>
 ```
-To push a local branch to the remote repository, run :
+To push a local branch to the remote repository.
 ```bash
     git push origin <branch-name>
 ```
-To pull changes from a specific branch on the remote repository, run :
+To pull changes from a specific branch on the remote repository.
 ```bash
     git pull origin <branch-name>
 ```
-When you create a new branch and push it to the remote you can also set it to track the remote branch
+When you create a new branch and push it to the remote you can also set it to track the remote branch.
 ```bash
     git push -u origin <branch-name>
 ```
-To list all branches, run :
+To list all branches.
 ```bash
     git branch
 ```